About

 For example, co-facilitating the FORGE Funders collaborative of nine private foundations through its start-up phase, coalition leadership and strategy with ALIGN (Alliance for a Greater New York).

-Building on extensive organizational and programmatic strategy when in the leadership team of the global Business & Human Rights Centre 2003-17; and launching and leading a global built environment program with IHRB, Rafto Foundation, Raoul Wallenberg Institute and Melbourne School of Design.
+My strategy advise draws on my several years consulting, as well as extensive organizational and programmatic strategy when in the leadership team of the global Business & Human Rights Centre 2003-17; and launching and leading a global built environment program with IHRB, Rafto Foundation, Raoul Wallenberg Institute and Melbourne School of Design.

 “Cityscape” glass bowl by Jay Musler at the Corning Museum of Glass